Olive Branch Bistro

-Homely yet sophisticated, the Olive Branch Bistro on Edinburgh's bustling Broughton Street is an ideal spot for a quick lunch when in town, a more leisurely evening meal or brunch at the weekend (their brunch menu is served until 4pm).
+Homely yet sophisticated, the Olive Branch Bistro on Edinburgh's bustling Broughton Street is an ideal spot for a quick lunch when in town, a more leisurely evening meal, or brunch at the weekend (their brunch menu is served until 4pm).
 With large windows looking out onto the street, it’s great for people-watching, and the muted décor and sanded floors create a relaxed vibe.
 A special of mussels in Thai broth has just the right amount of kick, while a main of pan-fried sea bream is beautifully offset with sweet, vibrant toasted cherry tomatoes.
 Sitting on a bed of crab mac ‘n’ cheese, it’s a lovely balance of stylish cuisine with good old comfort food.
 Rump of lamb arrives perfectly pink with a deliciously smoky flavour to the parsnip purée.
-The wine list is nicely varied and modestly priced, although if you’re celebrating, prosecco is your only option for fizz.
-For pudding, the cheesecake changes daily, alongside a standard range of desserts, or try the cheese selection, served with the Olive Branch’s own chutney and pickles.
+The wine list is nicely varied and modestly priced, although if you’re celebrating, prosecco is the only option for fizz.
+For pudding, the cheesecake changes daily, alongside a standard range of desserts, or try cheese served with the Olive Branch’s own chutney and pickles.

 - Provides: Vegetarian options (at least ¼ main courses), Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Post-theatre menu, Outdoor tables, Free wi-fi

 - Music on stereo: Mix of staff picks

 - Capacity: 38